One of the biggest issues I hear frugal real foodies struggling with is finding affordable real food without having to drive all over dodge.

 Apples, $6.99-$9.99 for 5 lbs

 Previous trips to Costco almost always contained apples.
 After finding local organic apples for a better price at the farmers market, this might change.
 Of course, if they’re not in season, Costco still has the best price in town.

 This is for the single big container.
-The smaller honey bears are priced at $12.99 for (3)24oz, and are actually more per ounce than this big container.
-Lately we’ve ordered raw honey from Tropical Traditions, but if I don’t have a gift certificate, then we get it from Costco!
+The smaller honey bears are priced at $12.99 for (3) 24 oz, and are actually more per ounce than this big container.
+Lately we’ve ordered raw honey from Tropical Traditions or Amazon.

 This might very well make it to my “always” buy list.
 It tastes amazing, and the large bottles mean I don’t feel bad making lemon vinaigrette dressing every night of the week.
 We bought this Mid-March and we’re just barely halfway through one jug.
 Although it’s a bit more out-of-pocket since it’s bulk, it’s turning out to be a huge money saver over the course of time.

 Our favorite blend is the organic San Francisco rainforest, which occasionally goes on sale for $9.99 for 3 lbs.
 If it does, we stock up!
 When we don’t by coffee from Costco, it’s another item we order from Tropical Traditions using gift certificates.